(CNN) -- Here's some background information about the civil war that took place in Libya in 2011.

 May 12, 2011 - NATO airstrikes target the Bab al-Aziziyah compound of Moammar Gadhafi.
 The Libyan leader is uninjured, but three other people are reported killed.

-May 13, 2011 - Libyan leader Moammar Gadhafi releases a brief audio message saying he's in a place where he cannot be found or killed.
+May 13, 2011 - Gadhafi releases a brief audio message saying he's in a place where he cannot be found or killed.

-May 13, 2011 - Mahmoud Jibril, the interim prime minister of council, meets in Washington with Secretary of State Hillary Clinton and national security adviser Tom Donilon.
+- Mahmoud Jibril, the interim prime minister of council, meets in Washington with Secretary of State Clinton and national security adviser Tom Donilon.

 May 16, 2011 - The chief prosecutor of the International Criminal Court requests arrest warrants for Gadhafi, his son Saif and his brother-in-law.
 Luis Moreno-Ocampo says the court has evidence that the three committed crimes against humanity during the Libyan civil war.

-May 18, 2011 - Four journalists are released by the Libyan military after spending several weeks in custody.
-They are: Americans Clare Morgana Gillis, a freelancer for the Christian Science Monitor, the Atlantic and USA Today; and James Foley of GlobalPost.
+May 18, 2011 - Four journalists are released by the Libyan military after spending several weeks in custody: Americans Clare Morgana Gillis, a freelancer for the Christian Science Monitor, the Atlantic and USA Today; and James Foley of GlobalPost.
 The others are Spanish photographer Manuel Varela, who also goes by the name Manu Brabo, and British journalist Nigel Chandler.

 May 31, 2011 - Five Libyan generals tell a news conference in Rome they are among as many as 120 Libyan military officers and soldiers who have defected within the last few days.